Halfrek

 Halfrek or Hallie is a recurring fictional character on the television series Buffy the Vampire Slayer.

-She appears as a vengeance demon in seasons 6 and 7, and has previously appeared as Cecily in season 5.
+Halfrek is a vengeance demon and long-time associate of Anya Jenkins.
+The character appeared in seasons 6 and 7, and previously appeared as Cecily in season 5.
 She is played by actress Kali Rocha.

 Halfrek

 Halfrek is a long-time associate and sometime friend of Anya, who knew her from her days as a vengeance demon.
 The two had worked together in the past, notably during the Russian Revolution of 1905.
 However, Halfrek's raison d'etre differed from Anya's.
 Whereas Anya was an avenger of scorned women, Halfrek's "thing" (as Anya put it) is to perform vengeance for children who have been wronged by their parents or guardians.
 Anya attributes this to "daddy issues".
 Even after Anya ceases to be a vengeance demon, she continues her friendship with Halfrek.
 Like Anyanka used the name Anya when masquerading as human, Halfrek's mortal persona goes by the name Hallie.

 In her second appearance in season 6, Halfrek poses as a guidance counselor and coaxes Dawn into making a wish.
 Feeling that no one wants to spend time with her, Dawn wishes that people would never leave; Halfrek therefore casts a spell that prevents anyone from leaving the Summers residence.
 The crisis ends when Halfrek herself is caught in the spell and has to break it.
 Halfrek also appears as a bridesmaid at the failed wedding of Anya and Xander.

 Early in season 7, Halfrek attempts to coax Anya back into vengeance, but Anya has spent too long as a mortal to return to her old life; while she was initially successful in her return to demonhood, she subsequently regrets the deaths she has caused.
 D'Hoffryn asks Anya what she wants, and she says that she wants to reverse the vengeance she had done.
 D'Hoffryn grants her wish, telling her that it'll require the sacrifice of a vengeance demon's body and soul.
 Believing she is about to die, Anya is resigned to her fate—only to watch helplessly as D'Hoffryn summons her friend Halfrek and incinerates her in front of Anya.